Constant hot water, constant savings

 Heating cold water to a comfortable temperature

 Legionella warnings aside, as far as the input temperature being too cold, the fact is that you can still get hot water out with cold water going in – you just have to reduce the flow.
-One brand of shower head, Coral, claims it can take incoming water as low as 40F or 4C (above 50F or 10C is recommended).
+One brand of shower head, Coral by Lorenzetti, claims it can take incoming water as low as 40F or 4C (above 50F or 10C is recommended).
 So it will work, at least marginally, in Canada.
+You just might have to shower under a trickle of water.

 When selecting an electric shower head for use in a cold climate, it is very important to consider the input water temperature and the wattage of the unit.
-Consider the Lorenzetti electric showerhead pictured here.
-This shower head is rated at a maximum wattage of 5,500 watts.
-5,500 watts is enough energy to warm 3.816 gallons of water by 10 degrees Fahrenheit.
-The shower head is rated at 2 gallons per minute, which means that at full flow it can only warm the water by a maxiumum of 19F or 10.6C.
-If your input water is a balmy 80F or 27C, as it typically is in Costa Rica (or in Brazil, where the Lorenzetti unit is made), your hot shower will run at full blast at 99F or 38C, which, being just above body temperature, will at least be comfortable in a warm bathroom.
+Consider the Fame 5400 watt electric showerhead pictured here.
+5,400 watts is enough energy to warm 1.8 gallons of water by 20 degrees Fahrenheit in a minute.
+1.8 gallons per minute is the typical flow for a low-flow showerhead, which means that if your input water is a balmy 80F or 27C, as it typically is in Costa Rica (or in Brazil, where many electric shower heads are made), your hot shower will run at full blast at 100F or 38C, which, being just above body temperature, will at least be comfortable in a warm bathroom.

 But what if you’re in chilly Toronto in the winter?
-The water in my tap comes out at around 4-6C (39-43F).
-To heat that to a comfortable 38C or 100F is a differential of roughly 33C or 59F.
-With 5500 watts of input from the Lorenzetti showerhead the water flow would have to throttle back to about 0.64 gallons per minute, which is about a cup of water every ten seconds, in order to get to a comfortable temperature.
-And unlike electric tankless water heaters, some of which can throttle back the flow to maintain the desired output temperature, most electric shower heads don’t have a throttling feature so they just fail to warm the water sufficiently.
+The water in my tap comes out at around 39-43F.
+To heat that to a comfortable 100F is a differential of roughly 59F.
+With 5400 watts of input from the Fame showerhead, the water flow would have to throttle back to about 0.64 gallons per minute, which is about a cup of water every ten seconds, to get to a comfortable temperature.
+And unlike electric tankless water heaters, some of which can throttle back the flow to maintain the desired output temperature, most electric shower heads don’t have an automatic throttling feature so they just fail to warm the water sufficiently.
+(Some do have different selectable output levels, so you can at least choose between a freezing fast-flow shower and a lukewarm dribble).
 So in a cold climate the best use for these shower heads is probably for something like an outdoor pool shower or a summer cottage shower – or to heat the water to a comfort temperature from a hot water source, while keeping the hot water tank below comfortable shower temperature.

 Does the idea of washing your hands, or doing dishes, in cold water sound intolerable?
 Maybe, but bear in mind that in many colder countries this is the norm.
 In Japan many houses have no hot water except for showering.
 And the winters can get pretty chilly there.
 This is just a discomfort people suffer because their energy is priced high enough to motivate them to make sacrifices.